From the Saved segments screen in Ometria you can view and manage all of your customer segments.

 For more information on creating segments, see Segment explorer.

 There are two types of segment in Ometria:

-- Static - Fixed lists which do not update automatically (though they can be updated via automation campaigns), and;
+- Static - Fixed lists which do not update automatically (though they can be updated via automation campaigns or API call), and;

 - Dynamic - Lists that update over time as contacts are automatically added and removed based on actions and conditions in your campaign flows.

 You can also select Refresh to prompt an update.

 From here you can see all of your saved segments, separated into tabs.

 |All active||All your segments, both static and dynamic, that are currently active in Ometria.|

 |Dynamic||All of your active dynamic segments.There is a limit of 350 active dynamic segments per account.|